 2. If you don’t eat any other vegetable, eat cabbage!
 Cabbage helps lower cholesterol, provides excellent fiber, contains high levels of vitamin c and k and is part of the cruciferous family.
 That means it has some major immune boosting qualities, including helping your body keep cancer away!

 4. Sauerkraut provides excellent gut loving bacteria.
-Our guts are in bad shape today!
+Our guts need all the help they can get!
 Fermented foods are a great way to get our guts the proper bacteria they need in order to work properly.
 When your gut flora is in balance, the nutrients in our foods are absorbed easier, our bodies can digest food with more ease and that means that if our bodies don’t have to work as hard, then we have more energy for other things. like say, our kids or exercise, or better sleep quality!

 This is what you’ll need: